Helping premature babies breathe.

 “Helping premature babies breathe is what drives our team to succeed.
 Ultimately, our goal is to pave the way for evidence-based care in NICUs and set new standards of neonatal care,” says Edward Buijs, Ventora CEO.

-The Accelerator’s tailored mentorship, commercialisation curriculum and network has helped the team to secure seed funding, develop a to-scale proof of concept device, submit a PCT patent application and prepare their Angel round.
+The MedTech Actuator’s tailored mentorship, commercialisation curriculum and network has helped the team to secure seed funding, develop a to-scale proof of concept device, submit a PCT patent application and prepare their Angel round.

 “The one-week intensive sprints covered a wide range of medical device commercialisation topics,” says Edward.
 The team applied this information to develop their own commercialisation strategy.